Part One What is an Acute Care Nurse Practitioner?

 Both specialties provide care in acute care units, intensive care units, and trauma units in the hospitals.
 These specialties also often care for patients before and after surgery.

 Part Eight What is an Acute Care NPs Scope of Practice?

 ACNPs are granted the same rights as all other NPs throughout the country.
 Specializing doesn’t exclude them from any of the laws for this profession.
 Because of where acute care NPs work, they often practice on their own with full practice authority.

 In 25 states, nurse practitioners have “full practice authority” which means they do not have to work under the supervision of a doctor.
 Full practice states include Oregon, Maine, Alaska, Hawaii, Washington, and Iowa.
 Most recently New York granted NPs full practice authority.

 According to the American Association of Nurse Practitioners (AANP) full practice authority refers to, “State practice and licensure laws permit all NPs to evaluate patients; diagnose, order and interpret diagnostic tests; and initiate and manage treatments, including prescribing medications and controlled substances, under the exclusive licensure authority of the state board of nursing.”

 In states with reduced practice (Ohio, Pennsylvania, and Utah) and restricted practice (Texas, California, and Florida), NPs must have a medical doctor sign certain medical patient care decisions.
 NPs have prescriptive privileges in all 50 states and can administer controlled substances in 49 states.

 Nurse Practitioners evaluate their patients holistically, including both the emotional and mental aspects of the patient’s condition and not just the physical.
 For this reason, a great deal of time is spent on the education aspect of patient care.

-Part Eight Where Can Acute Care NPs Work?
+Part Nine Where Can Acute Care NPs Work?

 Acute Care NPs can work in a variety of settings.
 They are most likely to work in an: